bjssacademy/builder-and-factory-for-testers/chapter6.md

 Factories are often utility classes—designed to be **reusable** from anywhere in the codebase.
 By making the methods static, the factory becomes a **globally accessible utility**.
 You don’t have to create an instance of the factory every time you want to use it.

-For example:
-- A `UserProfileFactory` can be used in multiple places without worrying about creating or managing its instances.
+A `UserProfileFactory` can be used in multiple places without worrying about creating or managing its instances.

 ---